MACHINE LEARNING / IDS / NSL-KDD

 Confusion Matrix Output

-Confusion Matrix: Visualizing True vs False Positives
+Confusion Matrix: Visualising True vs False Positives

 ROC Curve Output